- SCU Home Page

 Currently two thirds of EWB's projects involve a water supply component, half involve sanitation systems, half involve renewable energy systems, and about a quarter involve structures or construction.
 EWB-USA is primarily a technical assistance organization, however we can also help raise money for some projects, as well as transportation for the EWB volunteers.
 Typical project budgets for materials range from US $2,000 to US $40,000, although we have undertaken some larger projects in cooperation with other NGO's.
 Currently we are working in 60+ communities around the world.

-Visit our Facebook Page to see more of what we do!
+Visit our Blog and Facebook Page to see more of what we do!